-Microsoft SQL Server 2005, SQL Server 2000, SQL Server 7.0, earlier versions of SQL Server, and many mainstream database products on the market today use the Write-Ahead Logging (WAL) protocol.
+Microsoft SQL Server and many mainstream database products on the market today use the Write-Ahead Logging (WAL) protocol.

 Write-Ahead Logging (WAL) ProtocolAll versions of SQL Server open the log and data files using the Win32 CreateFile function.
 The dwFlagsAndAttributes member includes the FILE_FLAG_WRITE_THROUGH option when opened by SQL Server.